bnicolae1986/Manual_Testing_Jira/Manual_Testing_Jira.md

 Test cases are executed on the created test Cycle summary: Didactic.ro version 1.0

 Bugs have been created based on the failed tests.
-The complete bug reports can be found here: DE URCAT WORD-ul?!?!?!?
+The complete bug reports can be found [here]

 The following is a summary of the bugs that have been found:
 - When the like button is clicked, the counter does not modify by plus one.